deislabs/bindle/docs/protocol-spec.md

 - An invoice named `foo-bar-baz` matches
 - An invoice named `hello` and with the description `foo/bar/baz` does not match

+Additionally, if a `v` SemVer range modified is present, the query engine MUST exclude any results that do not match the range modifier.

 #### Standard Mode

 In standard query mode, the search terms SHOULD all _match_ in the list of `bindle` fields.
 Here, _match_ allows for fuzzy matching algorithms.
 The purpose of this statement, though, is to indicate that queries are considered an AND-ed list of required terms, not an OR-ed list of disjunctive terms.